rebryant/pgpbs-artifact/benchmarks/cardinality/README.txt

 	easily.
 PGBDD scales exponentially, with or without guidance from the user.

+pigeon-direct-16_shuf.cnf:
+pigeon-sinz-16_shuf.cnf:
+	Two version of the pigeonhole problem, trying to assign 17 pigeons to 16 holes, with no hole containing more than one pigeon.
+One uses a direct encoding of the constraints, requiring O(n^3) clauses.
+The other uses auxiliary variables, as described by Carsten Sinz, requiring O(n^2) variables.
+	Pigeonhole is a well-known challenge problem for SAT solvers.
+	KISSAT, winner of the 2020 SAT competition requires over 10 hours on the Sinz version of this benchmark and generates a proof with over 196 million clauses.
+PGBDD can handle the Sinz version when given sufficient guidance, but not the direct version.
+PGPBS can handle both automatically.

 randomG-XXXX-nN-d05_shuf.cnf
-	Attempt to find perfect mapping in a random N X (N+1) bipartite graph with 50% density.
-From a set of benchmarks in the 2021 SAT competition.
+	Attempt to find perfect matchings in a random N X (N+1) bipartite graph with 50% density.
+These are from a set of benchmarks in the 2021 SAT competition.
 None of the entrants could generate a proof for these particular benchmarks within the 5000s time limit.
 PGPBS handles them easily.
 PGBDD could do so with extensive guidance from the user; otherwise it scales exponentialy

 2. Make options